 - More frequent treatment sessions: Residential treatment centers tend to have more options regarding treatment modalities and more frequent sessions.

-- Greater structure and routine: Residential treatment centers are highly-structured and routinely scheduled.
+- Greater structure and routine: Residential treatment centers are highly structured and routinely scheduled.
 Patients will remain on consistent schedules, which can positively affect recovery.

-- Flexible schedules: Flexible schedules may be necessary for individuals that are financially able or mentally able to take time off from school or work.
+- Flexible schedules: Flexible schedules may be necessary for individuals who are financially able or mentally able to take time off from school or work.
 In other words, they allow patients to prioritize personal responsibilities outside of treatment while receiving treatment.

 - More privacy: In residential programs, you often share your personal experiences with your peers in therapy.
 Outpatient programs can solely be one-on-one sessions if you so choose.
 Compared to inpatient treatment and even partial hospitalization programs (PHPs), outpatient programs offer greater privacy for individuals as they do not disrupt the daily duties of home and work.